tidyverse/tidyverse.org/content/blog/ggplot2-3-5-0/index.md

 </div>

 This blog post will cover a bunch of new features included in the latest release.
-In addition to rewriting the guide system, we made progress supporting newer R graphics capabilities, re-purposed the use of [`I()`](https://rdrr.io/r/base/AsIs.html), and introduce an improved [polar coordinate](/blog/2024/02/ggplot2-3-5-0-coord-radial/) system, along with other improvements.
-As the release is quite large, we have made a [series of blog posts](https://www.tidyverse.org/tags/ggplot2-3-5-0/) covering the changes.
+In addition to rewriting the guide system, we made progress supporting newer R graphics capabilities, re-purposed the use of [`I()`](https://rdrr.io/r/base/AsIs.html), and introduce an improved polar coordinate system, along with other improvements.
+As the release is quite large, we are making a [series of blog posts](https://www.tidyverse.org/tags/ggplot2-3-5-0/) covering the major changes.

 You can see a full list of changes in the [release notes](https://ggplot2.tidyverse.org/news/index.html)